Check out this Front Driveshaft Removal Tutorial

 - Loosen the two control arms? where they connect to the brake caliper assembly.

 - Here is the key to getting this axle out….. pull the rotor /brake assembly towards you (like the wheel would swing if you turn hard right…as far as you can.
 You might have to turn the rotor a couple degrees to get the cv to bend as far as possible.
-Then knock with a piece of wood from the outside (of the rotor) on the axle until it starts slipping back.
+Then knock with a piece of wood form the outside (of the rotor) on the axle until it starts slipping back.
 You might have to use a jack under the rotor to move the rotor assembly up and down if it does not want to give.
 Just take your time and it will come out.

 The MVS Volvo Newsletter is a once-a-month email delivered to your email.
 It’s simple to unsubscribe at any time if you change your mind.